Regional Transportation District: Art on the light rail system

-Design team artists who worked on windscreen benches, railings, bike racks and canopy columns at all stations were Susan Cooper and Rafe Ropek.
+Susan Cooper and Rafe Ropek were commissioned to create stylized artwork for station elements, such as windscreens, benches, roof structures, railings, and bicycle racks.

 Ridership

-Commuter Rail Ridership
+Commuter rail

 The ridership statistics shown here are of all commuter rail lines.

-Light-Rail Ridership
+Light rail

 The ridership statistics shown here are of all light rail lines.

-Bus Ridership
+Bus

 The ridership statistics shown here are of fixed route services only and do not include demand response or vanpool.